 Also, mindfulness can help you get out of anxiety attacks faster.
 Here’s how.

-How to Overcome Worry and Anxiety Using Mindfulness
+How to Stop Worry and Anxiety Using Mindfulness

 1. First, you need to know whether you are in a state of worry or anxiety.